KK-CYBO/cyboscan-paper/README.md

 # cyboscan-manuscript
-This repository contains the data analysis code used in the paper.
+This repository contains the data analysis code used in the paper by Nitta et al., Clinical-grade autonomous cytopathology via whole-slide edge tomography.